wajdii/Prediction-Model-in-ML/README.md

 Machine Learning Model in a Web Application Using the Flask Framework and the Python Language

-Classifier Model in Machine Learning "LR"
+Prediction Model in in Machine Learning (Logistic Regression)

 In this example, we have 2 page home.html (it containe the result of prediction when we put different values) and preview.html to see the dataset.
 We get the different data "4-text-value" from the "html Form" (post method)